hudmol/as_spreadsheet_bulk_updater/README.md

 The columns provide access to a subset of the subrecord fields, whereby any mandatory fields not provided are given default values upon import.

-If a values are provided for a subrecord at an index do not map to an existing subrecord, a new subrecord will be created.
+If the values provided do not map to an existing subrecord, a new subrecord will be created.

 Notes:
 * accessrestrict